npont/Zebrafish_Genome_Analysis/README.md

 - when coupled to the polymerase, the DCM is able to methylate both strands during transcription
 - the DCM is only able to methylate the strand on which the polymerase is elongating

+It also include an analysis of DCM motifs in Mus Musculus genome.